Jingying-yu/help-line-homeless-death-analysis/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+Aspects of the code and paper are completed with the help of OpenAI's large language model: ChatGPT.
+Chat history can be found in the folder `other/llm`.